sureshnenavath/Subscribely/README.md

 ---
 If you'd like, I can now:
 - finish the TypeScript purge under `frontend/src` (move any remaining .ts/.tsx files to `frontend/backup-tsx`),
-- run `npm run build` and report results, or
+- add `render.yaml` or `fly.toml` and instructions for one-command deploys, or
-- start the dev servers and perform a quick smoke test (you'll need to have Docker or local Python/Node available).
+- create a small README section showing how to pull the GHCR image and deploy it to Render.